chessvector/chess-vector-engine/README.md

 }
 ```

-**This directly answers your question**: When you run tactical training with `cargo run --bin tactical_training`, it creates `tactical_training_data.json`.
-The engine with auto-loading will automatically discover and include this file for evaluations!
+When tactical training is run with `cargo run --bin tactical_training`, it creates `tactical_training_data.json`.
+The engine with auto-loading will automatically discover and include this file for evaluations.

 ### 7. Add Custom Training Data